akhilpatlolla/Research-Assistant/README.md

 - height &amp; weight
 - car speed and brand

-But what if the ordering of the data matters?
+## But what if the ordering of the data matters?

-## Letters in order, Lyrics of a tune.
+ Letters in order, Lyrics of a tune.
 These are put away utilizing Conditional Memory.
 You can just access a component on the off chance that you approach the past components (like a LinkedList).
 We bolster the concealed state from the past time advance once again into the system at whenever step.
 So rather than the information stream activity happening this way

-## input -&gt; hidden -&gt; output
+input -&gt; hidden -&gt; output

-it happens like this
+## it happens like this

-## (input + prev\_hidden) -&gt; hidden -&gt; output
+(input + prev\_hidden) -&gt; hidden -&gt; output

-wait.
+## wait.
 Why not this?

-## (input + prev\_input) -&gt; hidden -&gt; output
+(input + prev\_input) -&gt; hidden -&gt; output

 Hidden recurrence learns what to remember whereas input recurrence is hard-wired to just remember the immediately previous data point.

-**RNN**** Formula**
+**RNN**

 It essentially says the currently concealed state h(t) is a capacity f of the past shrouded state h(t-1) and the present info x(t).
 The theta is the parameters of the capacity f.
 The system normally figures out how to utilize h(t) as a sort of lossy outline of the assignment significant parts of the past success of contributions up to t.

 **Loss function**

-## The aggregate misfortune for a given succession of x esteems combined with a grouping of y esteems would then be only the whole of the misfortunes over all the time steps.
+The aggregate misfortune for a given succession of x esteems combined with a grouping of y esteems would then be only the whole of the misfortunes over all the time steps.
 For instance, if L(t) is the negative log-probability of y (t) given x (1), . . . , x (t), then total them up you get the misfortune for the grouping

 ## Steps